Blue Heelers: episode guide

 Amy has to deal with a 14-year-old confession from a failed armed robber who just won't shut up.
 She does her best to fob the case off on other unsuspecting Heelers.

 Guest Starring: William McInnes as Det Sgt Nick Schultz, Sarah Chadwick as Acting Sgt.
-Lindy Schroeder, Melissa Andersen as Tarni Baxter, Scott Harrison as Lenny Dysart, T'mara Buckmaster as Helen Morris, Peter Knowles as Frank Morris, Nathan Godkin as Reginald Foley George, Zanthea Zamas as Cherry
+Lindy Schroeder; Melissa Andersen as Tarni Baxter, Scott Harrison as Lenny Dysart, T'mara Buckmaster as Helen Morris, Peter Knowles as Frank Morris, Nathan Godkin as Reginald Foley George, Zanthea Zamas as Cherry

 My Way